ourzora/zora-721-contracts/DEPLOYING.md

 1. funds recipient
 2. contract factory upgrade owner address

-Ensure that the default operator-filterer-registry deployment is on the current chain.

-If not, use the mainnet default filter address to re-deploy on the chain using ImmutableCreate2Factory (required also for seaport).

-To deploy ImmutableCreate2Factory, follow the steps in the seaport deploy scripts: https://github.com/ProjectOpenSea/seaport/blob/main/docs/Deployment.md#setting-up-factory-on-a-new-chain

-example call:
-cast send 0x0000000000FFe8B47B3e2130213B802212439497 'function safeCreate2(bytes32,bytes)' [...] --rpc-url $(rpc base) --interactive

-copied from the mainnet deploy txn: https://etherscan.io/tx/0x4c2038f55147cae309c2e597a5323b42b63fd556a15d2f1b5a799eee1b3ddf04

 ### 1. Setup `chainConfigs` file.

 Use `1.json` for reference.
 We are ordering keys alphabetically.